 After the 529 plan has been opened and some funds have been deposited into the 529 plan, it’s time to choose investments for the 529 plan.
 The number of investment options is limited, making it easier to choose.

-The Texas College Savings Plan also offers seven static portfolios, including two single-fund portfolios, four multi-fund portfolios, and a money market portfolio.
-The single-fund portfolios include an inflation-protected bond fund, a fixed-income fund and a money market portfolio.
+The Texas College Savings Plan offers age-based portfolios as well as five static portfolios and five single-fund portfolios.
+The single-fund portfolios include an inflation-protected bond fund, a fixed-income fund, and a money market portfolio.